HofmannZ/.dotfiles/README.md

 # Dotfiles

-Dotfiles to backup, restore, and sync my prefs and settings.
+Dotfiles to backup, restore, and sync my preferences and settings.

 ## How to use